Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-The training process of SR is very similar to biological population inheritance.
-In initialization, PySR model randomly provides several kinds of evolutionary frameworks, which are different from each other and are used as a starting point for a given evolution.
-Mutations and crossovers are throughout each iteration.
-During each iteration, formulae will be produced and PySR model will choose a best formula into the next iteration according to the value of loss and score.
-The iterations will stop as long as the loss and complexity are up to the specified value set at the beginning.
-During this process, the PySR model will choose the best formula throughout iterations.
+The training process of symbolic regression is very similar to biological population inheritance.
+In initialization, the PySR model randomly provides several kinds of evolutionary frameworks, which are different from each other and are used as a starting point for a given evolution.
+Mutations and crossovers occur throughout each iteration.
+During each iteration, formulae will be produced and the PySR model will choose the best formula for the next iteration according to the value of loss and score.
+The iterations will stop until the loss and complexity reach the specified values set at the beginning.
+During this process, the PySR model will choose the best formula across all iterations.

-{\it Results:}~~Based on the PySR model, we can perform a symbolic regression for the samples of the short-range attractive potential to find an expression that uniformly describes the finite-volume extrapolation.
-In the four cases of $C_0$ values, three formulae~\footnote{For the case of $C_0=1.5~\mathrm{MeV}^{-2}$, PySR model gives the formula $E_L=C'_1+C'_2/L+C'_3/L^2$.
-For the purpose of uniformity of the formula, when the ratio $C^\prime_2/C_3^\prime$ is small enough, the formula is approximated as $E_L=C_1+C_2e^{-C_3L}/L^2$.} are accepted by PySR model, as follows,
+{\it4.
+Results.}~~Based on the PySR model, we can perform a symbolic regression for the samples of the short-range attractive potential to find an expression that uniformly describes the finite-volume extrapolation.
+In the four cases of $C_0$ values, three formulae are accepted by the PySR model,~\footnote{For the case of $C_0=1.5~\mathrm{MeV}^{-2}$, PySR model gives the formula $E_L=C'_1+C'_2/L+C'_3/L^2$.
+For the purpose of uniformity of the formula, when the ratio $C^\prime_2/C_3^\prime$ is small enough, the formula is approximated as $E_L=C_1+C_2e^{-C_3L}/L^2$.} as follows: